Cost of Living Comparison Between Toronto and Cold Lake Cost of Living Comparison Between Toronto and Cold Lake

 Rent is clearly cheaper in Cold Lake, especially for central apartments.
 Housing is actually the single biggest factor behind the overall cost gap between these two cities.

-Is eating out cheaper in Toronto or Cold Lake?
+Is eating out cheaper in Toronto or in Cold Lake?

-What are total monthly expenses in Toronto vs Cold Lake?
+What are total monthly expenses in Toronto and in Cold Lake?

-Is $2,500 a realistic budget for Toronto or Cold Lake?
+Is $2,500 a realistic budget for living in Toronto or in Cold Lake?

 Is Toronto or Cold Lake more family-friendly?